royaltm/kafka-tools/README.md

 ### Clear topic

-This overrides `retention.ms=1` and `cleanup.policy=delete`, waits until the topic is sweeped and restores original configuration overrides for topic.
+This overrides `retention.ms=1` and `cleanup.policy=delete`, waits until the topic is sweeped and restores original configuration overrides for a topic.

     kafka-topics topic-name --clear